yale-redcap/yes3-exporter/README.md

 3.  **YES3 Exporter Logs**
 4.  **YES3 Exporter Documentation**

-## Appearance
+## User Interface considerations

+### Screen size recommendation

+Each YES3 Exporter component has a responsive interface, that is it will adapt to various screen geometries from 4k desktops to mobile phones.
+Every component can be operated on a device having a screen width of 500 pixels or more.

-The exporter was optimized for use on a standard desktop HD screen (1920 x 1080).
-The minimum recommended screen width, with the browser's magnification set to 100%, is 1200 pixels.
-You can choose between a light and dark mode in the top menu.
+However there are practical considerations, driven by the complexity of the export specification editor in the YES3 Exporter Main component.
+The YES3 Exporter Main component was optimized for use on a standard HD screen (1920 x 1080).
+For an optimal user experience, we recommend a minimum screen width, with the browser's magnification set to 100%, of 1200 pixels.

+### Light and dark themes

+You can choose between a light and dark theme, and your choice will persist between sessions and between YES3 Exporter components.
+Theme selections work though 'action icons' that are displayed in the top right section of each page.
+A half-moon icon will switch to the dark theme, and a sunburst icon will switch to the light theme.

 ## Help Panel

-Help Panels are identified by a **?** symbol.
+Links to pop-up help Panels are identified by a **?** symbol.
 Help panels are located in the main menu and throughout the Exporter.
+Help panels are overlays that can be repositioned or dragged out of the way as you work.

 ## User Rights

 Users *with* project-design rights have the ability to create, modify and download exports.
 Users *without* project-design rights can access what is created; they can view the export and download data.

-Users will not have access to an export unless they have both **view and export** permissions.
+Users will not have access to a specific export unless they have both **view and export** permissions on all items (forms and fields) in the export specification.
 This protects the data and prevents unblinding.
-For those working on earlier REDCap versions, the YES3 Exporter handling of form access permissions effectively mimic the v12 form-specific exporter permissions.
+For those working on earlier REDCap versions, the YES3 Exporter handling of form access permissions effectively mimic the REDCap Version 12 form-specific exporter permissions, by using the form-specific user data entry rights as proxies for export rights (assuming that the user has overall project export rights).

 If a user attempts to access an export with restricted data, they will receive the following message:

 <img src="media/permission_denied_message.png"  width="40%">

+> Permission denial is based not only on export rights, but on other user rights such as the right to view PHI.

 # Getting Started